Keyboard shortcuts

 Output

-A CFR clip decoded from the selected video track in the requested pixel format.
+A CFR clip decoded from the selected video track in the native or requested pixel format.

 Options